 Allows a team to reset

-By the time a game gets to halftime there is often one team in the ascendancy.
-They may have control of the game and keeping the ball near their opponent’s goal.
+By the time a game gets to halftime, there is often one team in the ascendancy.
+They may have control of the game and are keeping the ball near their opponent’s goal.

 In this situation, the halftime break gives the opposition a chance to pause the game and assess what they are doing well and what needs to change.
 This chance to reset offers them the opportunity to come out stronger in the second half.